Saint John's Evangelical Lutheran Church (Milwaukee, Wisconsin)

-St. John's Evangelical Lutheran Church is a Gothic Revival-styled church built in 1889 in Milwaukee, Wisconsin by a congregation with German roots.
+St. John's Evangelical Lutheran Church is a Gothic Revival-styled Lutheran church built in 1889 in Milwaukee, Wisconsin by a congregation with German roots.
 In 1992, the church and associated buildings were listed on the National Register of Historic Places.
 It is also designated a Milwaukee Landmark.
+The church is an active parish of the Wisconsin Evangelical Lutheran Synod (WELS), a denomination of Confessional Lutheranism.

 History

 St. John's congregation was founded December 4, 1848, by German immigrants, who called themselves Evangelische Luth.
 St. Johanneskirche.
 In 1850, they moved into the former Trinity Episcopal Church at the corner of Fourth and Highland Avenue.
 Members of the church, along with neighboring Trinity Evangelical Lutheran Church and Grace Lutheran, helped seed other Lutheran churches in the area, including St. Peter's.
 In the 1850s there were discussions to merge St. John's and Trinity, but theological differences prevented the merger.
 In 1857, St. John's joined the Wisconsin Synod.
 St. Johanneskirche grew for years, building schools in 1871 and 1877.
 By 1889, the congregation exceeded 2,500 members, and it was time for a new, larger building.

 St. John's hired Herman Paul Schnetzky, himself a German immigrant from Wriezen, to design the new church.
 He and his understudy Eugene R. Liebert designed it in a High Victorian Gothic style similar to what was popular in Germany at the time, perhaps taking cues from the tower of St. Peter's Church in Leipzig.
 It was built in 1889-90 by Johann Langenberger.
 As with the Trinity Church building, it features landmark spires of unequal height, one 127 ft and the other 197 ft.
 The taller steeple houses three bells, weighing more than 6 ST. The main block of the church is gable-roofed with cream brick walls pierced by tall Gothic-arched windows.
 Inside, the auditorium is 2.5 stories tall, seating 1100, with a center-aisle layout and the apse at the north end, with an elaborate carved reredos and an elevated pulpit.
 The NRHP nomination considers St. John's to be important as an illustration of how Milwaukee's German-American architects were influenced by German architecture of the same period.
 The church is considered to be one of the finest examples of German Lutheran church architecture in the United States.